AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

     Value is the name of the option that needs to be used, concatenated with the path name of the library file, when linking a shared library.

-  * **Runtime_Library_Dir**: single, indexed, case-insensitive index

-    Index is a language name.
-Value is the path name of the directory where the runtime libraries are located.

-  * **Runtime_Source_Dir**: single, indexed, case-insensitive index

-    Index is a language name.
-Value is the path name of the directory where the sources of runtime libraries are located.

 .. _Package_Binder_Attributes: